FOOD PAGE - NEW CHOICES

 1 0 3 4 9 0 170 80 490 1 2 2 3oz

-There are many more products I've switched to, and new products hit the store shelves regularly.
-Bisquick (for my pancakes) now makes a heart smart version of it's product.
-Honey mustard substitutes well on sandwiches for Miracle Whip, and when not, Miracle Whip has a low fat alternative.
-I use Egg Beaters in baking and pancakes, and buy yolk-less noodles.
-Canola and olive oil top out as the best for cooking, with safflower, sunflower, corn, soybean, peanut, and cottonseed oils heading down the chart to lard, palm, beef tallow, butterfat, and coconut oils as the worst.
+There are many more products I have switched to, and new products hit the store shelves regularly.
+Bisquick (for my pancakes) now makes a heart smart version of its product.
+Honey mustard substitutes well on sandwiches for Miracle Whip, but even Miracle Whip can be OK if you are using very little of it.
+I use Egg Beaters in baking and pancakes.
+Canola and olive oil top the hospital's list as healthiest for cooking, with safflower, sunflower, corn, soybean, peanut, and cottonseed oils heading down the chart to lard, palm, beef tallow, butterfat, and coconut oils as the worst.
 Nuts, and beans, vegetables, and fruits have all become more prevalent in my diet.
-I've found the trick is to keep them conveniently available.
-We tend to reach for what's handy.
+I have found the trick is to keep them conveniently available, like any snack food.
+We tend to reach for what is handy.
 I started using herbs and vitamins quite a few years ago, but my food choices remained pretty poor until I was highly motivated.
-You too can, of course, wait for a surgery or a heart attack to inspire you - or not.
+You too can, of course, wait for a surgery (or illness) to inspire you - or not.
 The products are out there.
-It takes a little knowledge, and the willingness to pay attention to what you are buying.
+It takes a little knowledge, and the willingness to pay attention to what you are putting in your cart.
 But, our American diets can improve while remaining tasty.
 The more demand there is for quality, the more food producers will respond.
+I see it happening every day.
 Good eating!

-If you've had heart surgery, or know someone who has, or is about to, I found the following (link below) to be the most helpful information for the immediate weeks and months after surgery:
+If you have had heart surgery, or know someone who has, or is about to, I found the following link to have the most helpful information for the immediate weeks and months after surgery:

 Like with any other topic, the Internet has a wealth of information regarding heart healthy eating.